AlaskaDav/Airline-Flight-Delay-Project/README.md

 Data Analysis Procedures:
 - Collected data through .csv files from MsExcel.
-- Uploading the data into PowerQuery for Cleaning and analysing the contents of the data, requested for data clarification and data validity.
+- Uploading the data into PowerQuery for Cleaning and analysing the contents of the data
+- Requested for data clarification and data validity.
 - Loaded the data into PowerBi for visualization and Presentation.